libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 9/23 Added Memory Search Sub-Agent and an autonomous web-search if the needed information is not in the External Resources DB.

+• 9/23 Continued to work on Sub-Agent framework

 • 9/22 Added Sub-Agents/Multi-Agent mode for the Llama 2 version of Aetherius.
 See the Sub-Agent folder for an example template.
 (Still a work in progress)

 • 9/19 Added Log writing for Agent mode internal research, can be found in ./logs/Datasets folder